filterpaper/qmk_userspace/readme.md

     _______, _______, KC_7,    KC_8,    KC_9,    KC_0,        KC_INS,  _______, _______, _______, _______, _______, \
                                _______, MO(FNC), _______,     _______, _______, _______
 ```
-Next, a wrapper aliases to the layout used by the keyboard is also defined in `layout.h` file.
-Example for the CRKBD:
+Next, a wrapper aliases to the layout used by the keyboard is also defined in `layout.h` file, e.g. for CRKBD:
 ```c
 #define LAYOUT_corne_w(...)
 LAYOUT_split_3x6_3(__VA_ARGS__)
 ```
-Both of them come together in the keyboard's JSON file in the following format:
+Both macros are referenced in the keyboard's JSON file with the following format:
 ```c
 {
     "keyboard": "crkbd/rev1",